Do you want to learn from Carol?

 In addition to being a multi-award winning practitioner of Raqs Sharqi, Carol has extensive experience in both private and group instruction.
 For years, she taught cardio-bellydance as well as step aerobics, cardio kickboxing, strength training and indoor cycling classes at various fitness facilities, and now teaches bellydance workshops and private lessons.
 Her knowledge of body mechanics have only been augmented by her 'day job' as a licensed massage therapist.

 She especially has interest in helping people reach personal dance related goals whether it's mastering technique, developing individual style, or preparing for competition.
 Need help with designing solo choreography?
 Carol loves to create and provides choreography services as well.

 Thursdays 7:45 pm - 8:45 pm at Asia Pacific Cultural Center

-$96 if prepaying for 8 week session.
+$15/class walk in, or $12/class if paid all up front.
 Drop-ins are welcome based on availability at $15 per class at the door.
 Cash and major credit cards accepted.

 Asia Pacific Cultural Center

 Tacoma, WA, 98409 (Formerly South Park Community Center)